 - Transport (TCP) layer: This layer’s primary purpose is to figure out how the information from the application layer should be sent to the destination.
 In it, the data is broken down into network packets.

 - Internet (IP) layer: After the information is converted into packets, it is sent to the IP layer.
 This layer is tasked to assign an IP address to each network packet so it can be sent to the exact location of a specific network.
 The IP layer then sends the packets to the correct destination through the network interface.

 - Network interface: This is also known as the “data link layer (DLL),” “link layer,” or “physical layer.”
 Whatever term you use, this layer handles the data’s movement from sender to receiver through a wireless network, an Ethernet cable, and other physical parts that allow information to travel.

-To better understand how does TCP/IP work, watch the video below that likens TCP/IP to sending a puzzle to a friend.
+To better understand how TCP/IP works, watch the video below that likens TCP/IP to sending a puzzle to a friend.

 Features of TCP/IP